AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Best for: Two-to-ten provider Ontario family practices that want the residency conversation closed before the EMR integration conversation opens.

-3. Mutuo Health (Phelix Health)
+3. Mutuo Health (AutoScribe)

 Best for: Mid-sized Ontario clinics (5+ providers) that want one platform handling intake, transcript, and EMR write-back.

 “We didn’t pick the scribe with the slickest demo.
 We picked the one whose residency clause was already Canadian on the order form.
-The other two would have eaten three weeks of my time renegotiating a paragraph I shouldn’t have had to negotiate.
+The other two would have eaten weeks of my time renegotiating a paragraph I shouldn’t have had to negotiate.
 That time is worth more than the price gap.”

 Practice manager, 6-physician Family Health Organization, Peel Region (anonymized FC client, Q1 2026)